 If a marriage contained a regular amount of “participating” with the occasional “allowing” and healthy “refusing,” then the desire for the wife to be the initiator would fade to the background.
 It wouldn’t be an emotional need but rather a flattering nice-to-have.

-In my next post, I’ll show you the key that will unlock this entire puzzle.
-You won’t want to miss it.
+In my next post, I’ll show you the key to unlock this entire puzzle.
+Don’t miss it.

 ACTIVATE THE MEN IN YOUR CHURCH